Sinclair Broadcast Group: 2023–present: Reorganization into a holding company

 In March 2023, it was reported that Sinclair had laid off news employees and reduced the number of newscasts in four markets: KAEF-TV in Eureka, California; WGXA in Macon, Georgia; WEYI-TV/WSMH in Saginaw/Flint, Michigan; and WACH in Columbia, South Carolina.
 The discontinued newscasts were replaced by airings of The National Desk.
 On April 3, 2023, Sinclair announced that it would be reorganizing its operations, with the TV broadcasting properties remaining under Sinclair Broadcast Group, while the non-broadcast operations would be placed under Sinclair Ventures.
 Then, the two companies would be placed under a new holding company, "Sinclair, Inc.".
 In late April 2023, Sinclair announced that starting May 15, it would end all local news broadcasts on stations in five markets: WGFL in Gainesville, Florida; KPTH in Sioux City, Iowa; KPTM in Omaha, Nebraska; WNWO-TV in Toledo, Ohio; and KTVL in Medford, Oregon.
 These low-rated newscasts were to be replaced by airings of The National Desk.
 On June 1, 2023, Sinclair announced the closing of its reorganization as a holding company.

 In May 2023, Sinclair sold its controlling interest in Stadium to Silver Chalice, Sinclair stating that the network did not have enough viewership for Sinclair to continue funding it; Sinclair will continue to supply some programming.
 On October 10, 2023, Sinclair announced that on October 30, 2023, it will convert Stadium's over-the-air service into The Nest, a network that will feature reruns of home improvement, true crime, reality and celebrity-driven shows.
-On March 13, 2024, Sinclair reached a deal with America's Public Television Stations in which Sinclar will offer free hosting for PBS stations on Sinclair stations with ATSC 3.0 signals if said PBS stations have not launched their own.
+On March 13, 2024, Sinclair reached a deal with America's Public Television Stations in which Sinclair will offer free hosting for PBS stations on Sinclair stations with ATSC 3.0 signals if said PBS stations have not launched their own.
 As of February 2025, Nebraska Public Media, WNPT in Nashville, and KNPB in Reno, Nevada, have taken up on Sinclair's offer, while WQED in Pittsburgh has not despite reception issues with its main ATSC 1.0 signal.
 Also in May 2024, Sinclair was reportedly considering selling more than 30% of its 185 broadcasting stations, which it later recanted.
 In January 2025, upon expectations that the FCC will push for deregulation of local television stations under the Trump administration including eliminating the national ownership cap, Sinclair restructured its debt and liquidity in order to prepare for more acquisitions.